 It felt like I had been repeatedly punched in the face.
 Grieving for Shaun and now face the prospect of my children having the same condition.
 I was still angry at life at this stage.
 Shaun battled the stress of all those operations and nothing ever flagged up!
 Trying to think of positives; Did Shaun spare his life to save our children?

 Week 4 came, the funeral was 4 weeks to the day.
 A constant flow of family and friends arrived from across the UK to attend.
 I was reunited with Shaun for the first time since and all I remember is walking in/out, comforting the kids and thanking people at the end.
-The flow of visitors slowly dispersed to continue with normality although I was thankful that they travelled half way up the country to say their goodbyes.
+The flow of visitors slowly dispersed to continue with normality although I was thankful that they traveled half way up the country to say their goodbyes.
 The funeral is meant to bring closure, does it?

-Spent the week phoning banks, insurance companies, changing names, cancelling stuff I don’t need and by this time I hadn’t had an income for 5 weeks, living off savings with a funeral to pay for and 2 children to support.
-I just wanted to grieve but knew I had to this.
+Spent the week phoning banks, insurance companies, changing names, canceling stuff I don’t need and by this time I hadn’t had an income for 5 weeks, living off savings with a funeral to pay for and 2 children to support.
+I just wanted to grieve but knew I had to do this.
 I sit here, alone at night whilst the kids are asleep, still expecting him to walk through the door, I can’t accept that he’s gone quite yet.
 If someone was to tell me on the morning of New Years Day that in 5 weeks Shaun would be in a plastic container, in the form of ashes, in my cupboard I would have probably laughed.

 I take each day as it comes, some days are better than others.
 I’m in a vicious circle of feeling guilty for having a laugh, frustrated when I spend hours on the phone trying to speak to a human being and not a computer (for once), utterly heartbroken that he’s gone and won’t see his kids grow up and yet thankful for the memories we shared.
 The last 16 years we had a fair share of problems but in the last 2 years we had plenty of family time and those times were precious!